MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ::: moniker range="asallproducts-allversions || sql-analysis-services-2022"

-## SQL Server 2022 Analysis Services CTP 2.0
+## SQL Server 2022 Analysis Services

+### RC 0

+#### Horizontal fusion

+This release introduces Horizontal Fusion, a query execution plan optimization aimed at reducing the number of data source queries required to generate and return results.
+Multiple smaller data source queries are fused together into a larger data source query.
+Fewer data source queries mean fewer round trips and fewer expensive scans over large data sources, which ultimately results in sizeable DAX performance gains and reduced processing demand at the data source.
+DAX queries run faster with Horizontal Fusion, especially in DirectQuery mode, but scalability also increases.

+#### Parallel Execution Plans for DirectQuery

+This improvement enables the Analysis Services engine to analyze DAX queries against a DirectQuery source and identify independent storage engine operations.
+The engine can then execute those operations against the data source in parallel.
+By executing operations in parallel, the Analysis Services engine can improve query performance by taking advantage of scalability large data sources may be able to provide.
+To ensure query processing does not overburden your data source, use the [MaxParallelism](tabular-models/partitions-ssas-tabular.md#maxparallelism) property setting to specify a fixed number of threads that can be used for parallel operations.

+### CTP 2.0

-This releases introduces public preview of SQL Server 2022 Analysis Services.
-It includes the following improvements:
+This release introduces public preview of SQL Server 2022 Analysis Services.
+It includes the following improvements.

-### Support for Power BI DirectQuery datasets
+#### Support for Power BI DirectQuery datasets

 This release introduces support for Power BI datasets with DirectQuery connections to SQL Server 2022 Analysis Services models.
 Data modelers and report authors using the May 2022 and later versions of Power BI Desktop can now combine other imported and DirectQuery data from Power BI datasets, Azure Analysis Services, and now SSAS 2022.

 To learn more, see [Using DirectQuery for datasets and Analysis Services | Power BI Documentation](/power-bi/connect-data/desktop-directquery-datasets-azure-analysis-services).

-### MDX query performance
+#### MDX query performance

 First introduced in Power BI and now in SSAS 2022, *MDX Fusion* includes Formula Engine (FE) optimization reducing the number of Storage Engine (SE) queries per MDX query.
 Client applications that use Multidimensional Expressions (MDX) to query model/dataset data such as Microsoft Excel will see improved query performance.
 Common MDX query patterns now require fewer SE queries where previously numerous SE queries were necessary to support different granularity.
 Fewer SE queries mean fewer expensive scans over large models, which results in significant performance gains, especially when connecting to a tabular models in Direct Query mode.

 To learn more, see [Announcing improved MDX query performance in Power BI | Microsoft Power BI Blog](https://powerbi.microsoft.com/blog/announcing-improved-mdx-query-performance-in-power-bi/).

-### Resource governance
+#### Resource governance

 This release includes improved accuracy for the QueryMemoryLimit server memory property and DbpropMsmdRequestMemoryLimit connection string property.